con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > mchog tu dga' ba grags bdag dpal/ /
 >> 	91d mchog tu dga' ba] em.; mtshog tu dga' ba'i VM

-Great reassurance, and great celebration,
+Great reassurance, foremost celebration,
-Great joy, and one for whom there is great pleasure,
+Great joyouness, the highest form of pleasure,
-Reverence, abundance, venerable action,
+Abundance, reverence, action venerable,
-Great joy, a glorious master of splendour, (91)
+Great happines, the noble lord of splendour, (91)

 * 91c satkāra and satkṛti appear to be complete synonyms, but VV gives a creative interpretation of the latter: 'the action of the venerable'. *bskur sti* and *rim gro* are also synonyms.
 * VV reads śrīyaśapati and interprets it as 'the lord of the splendour of goddesses'.
 The reading is attractive, but the interpretation is a bit forced; hence we follow Tib.